mdr0id/eth_geth_beacon/README.md

 5. Navigate to http://localhost:9090 for Prometheus
 6. If you are not seeing proper connections, ensure the expected ports are setup correctly per your platform:
 `sudo ./setup-network.sh`

-#### Part 2:

-The geth_peer_exporter container is withing the docker-compose.yaml, so it will run when you issued the above `docker compose up -d`

 ##### Environment Version (e.g. works on my machine 🤓)